Student Life Policies

 The University frequently sponsors programs and events that are open to the community.
-The Director of Public Safety, as well as any University official acting in the discharge of their duties, is authorized to request identification from people present on campus and to determine the nature of their purpose for being on campus.
-If it is determined that a person should not be on campus and refuses to leave University property when requested to do so, the local police will be contacted to deal with the situation.
+The Chief of University Police, as well as any University official acting in the discharge of their duties, is authorized to request identification from people present on campus and to determine the nature of their purpose for being on campus.
+If it is determined that a person should not be on campus and refuses to leave University property when requested to do so, Wilkes University Police will be contacted to deal with the situation.

 Visitors who violate University regulations, whether they are students or non-students, are subject to restrictions from University-owned buildings.